|

 INCOMPLETE

-There were at least 280 landings at Tucson by Curtiss aircraft logged in the Davis-Monthan Register.
-Military aircraft comprised 226 of these.
-As you might imagine, the list of pilot names reads like a Who's Who of aviation leadership from that era and on into WWII and beyond.
+NUMBERS There were at least 540 landings logged by Curtiss aircraft in the Delta Mike Airfield, Inc. suite of Registers.
+Military aircraft comprised some of these and they are delineated in the table below, by Airfield.
+As you might imagine, the list of pilot names who flew them reads like a Who's Who of aviation leadership from that era, both civilian and military.

-All these Curtiss military aircraft models are pictured and discussed in the context of the Davis-Monthan Airfield and its pilots in the book pictured, cited and made available through the link in the left sidebar.
+CURTISS MILITARY AIRCRAFT All the Curtiss military aircraft models are pictured and discussed in the context of the Davis-Monthan Airfield and its pilots in the book pictured, cited and made available through the link at the top of the left sidebar.

 Below, a group of Curtiss B-2 Condor Bombers at low altitude (note the shadows on the ground in this unusual action shot).
 There were 18 landings at the Airfield by Condor B-2 bombers between October 17, 1930 and November 11, 1933.
 Their pilots did not, except in two instances, identify their airplanes by number, therefore it is not clear if the airplane pictured ever landed at Tucson.